-Ned Hanlon managed 19 seasons in the major leagues--12 in the 19th century, when he compiled a .586 winning percentage, and seven in the Deadball Era, when his winning percentage fell to .449.
-"Foxy Ned" guided five National League pennant-winners, the 1895-96-97 Baltimore Orioles and the 1899-1900 Brooklyn Superbas, but never finished higher than second in the Deadball Era.
+Ned Hanlon managed 19 seasons in the major leagues — 12 in the 19th century, when he compiled a .586 winning percentage, and seven in the Deadball Era, when his winning percentage fell to .449.
+"Foxy Ned" guided five National League pennant-winners, the 1894-95-96 Baltimore Orioles and the 1899-1900 Brooklyn Superbas, but never finished higher than second in the Deadball Era.
 Some say that by that time the game had passed him by, but another possible explanation for his lack of Deadball Era success is that he was focusing most of his attention on returning big-league baseball to his beloved Baltimore.

 Hanlon was active in the players' Brotherhood, joining Detroit teammate Dan Brouthers and Brotherhood president John Montgomery Ward in 1886 to form a triumvirate to negotiate with the National League's owners.
 Following the 1888 season, Ned and other major leaguers embarked on a world tour led by A. G. Spalding.
 While the players were in Egypt, they learned that the owners had adopted the Brush Classification Plan, limiting player salaries to $2,500.
 When the owners refused to back down, the players decided to form their own league.
 Hanlon was one of the first to jump to the Players League, serving as player-manager of the Pittsburgh Burghers in 1890.
 When the PL folded, he became player-manager of the National League's Pittsburgh franchise, now called the Pirates.
 When Hanlon got off to a 31-47 start in 1891, the Pirates demoted him to captain and named Bill McGunnigle as the new manager.
 Ned suffered a late-season knee injury that marked the end of his career as a regular player.

 With his players' rowdiness and his frequent use of the hit-and-run, the double steal, and the "Baltimore Chop," Hanlon's Orioles both intimidated and out-thought their opponents.
-They won NL pennants in 1894 and 1895 but were defeated in the Temple Cup Series by the New York Giants and Cleveland Spiders.
-Baltimore won a third pennant in 1896 and this time swept Cleveland to capture the Temple Cup.
+They won NL pennants in 1894 and 1895 but were defeated in the Temple Cup Series (a short-lived series between the league's two top finishers) by the New York Giants and Cleveland Spiders.
+Baltimore won a third consecutive pennant in 1896 and this time swept Cleveland to capture the Temple Cup.
 Though the Orioles finished second in 1897, they took the last Temple Cup series, defeating the pennant-winning Boston Beaneaters.

 At a meeting of National League owners in February 1899, Hanlon and von der Horst swapped stock in the Baltimore franchise to Brooklyn owners Gus Abell and Charles Ebbets for stock in the Brooklyn franchise, with von der Horst gaining a controlling interest in both teams.
 Hanlon became manager of the Brooklyn club, taking Keeler, Kelley, Jennings, and several other Oriole stars with him.
 Hanlon's Brooklyn squad, known as the Superbas after the vaudeville troupe Hanlon's Superbas, won NL titles in 1899 and 1900.
 "Those old Baltimore Orioles didn't pay any more attention to Ned Hanlon than they did to the batboy," said Sam Crawford.
 "When I came into the league, that whole bunch had moved over to Brooklyn, and Hanlon was managing them there, too.
 He was a bench manager in civilian clothes.
 When things would get a little tough in a game, Hanlon would sit there on the bench and wring his hands and start telling some of those old-timers what to do.
 They'd look at him and say, 'For Christ's sake, just keep quiet and leave us alone.
 We'll win this ball game if you only shut up.'"